MP for Battersea

 Second Church Estates Commissioner

 Marsha De Cordova is the Labour (Co-op) MP for Battersea, first elected in 2017.
-She currently serves as the Second Church Estates Commissioner and sits on the Ecclesiastical Committee, having previously held frontbench roles such as Shadow Secretary of State for Women and Equalities (2020–2021) and Shadow Minister for Work and Pensions (Disabled People) (2017–2020), alongside assignments on several Commons committees.
+She is the Second Church Estates Commissioner and sits on the Ecclesiastical Committee, reflecting her involvement with church affairs; her previous roles include service on the Work and Pensions Committee and as a shadow minister for Women and Equalities.

-She has two declared financial interests: one related to employment and earnings, and one related to visits outside the UK.
+She has two declared financial interests: earnings from employment and visits outside the UK.

 Generated 21 February 2026